ImperialCollegeLondon/safedata/build_notes.md

 This repository and package uses a number of systems that you need to be aware of if you plan to work with the codebase:

+* Documentation for the package is maintained using `roxygen` and `pkgdown`.
+* The code should be checked using linting for consistent style.
 * The repository has (now) been set up to use the git flow system for controlling development and releases across branches.
-* Documentation for the package is maintained using `roxygen` and `pkgdown`.
 * The repository uses the Travis continuous integration (CI) system.

 These notes provide a brief walk through for these systems and some package specific requirements for releases.

+#### Build scripts

-Note that the `build_scripts` folder in the repository contains three scripts containing the code blocks used in some of the steps described below.
+The `build_scripts` folder in the repository contains scripts containing the code blocks used in some of the steps described below.
 All are set up to be run from directly inside the `build_scripts` directory.
+Scripts are described in context below

-## Documentation
+### Documentation

-The `roxygen` package , all of the package documentation is located in one of three places:
+With the `roxygen` package , all of the package documentation is located in one of three places:

 1. Markup inside the `R` source files - there are blocks of comments starting with `#'` that contain all of the documentation that goes into the normal R documentaion (`.Rd`) files.
 2. Vignettes, formatted as `Rmarkdown` files in the `vignettes` directory.
 3. The `README.md` document.